diku-compSys/compSys-e2020-pub/material/200902_bits-bytes-words/exercises.md

 # Exercises for 2020-09-02

+You can find an example of a C program using I/O under code.

 ## Integer representation
 Play with integer representation.
 Try to get `0xA` correct on the different "levels".